Child Protection Programme

 - Please do not smoke on our campus, whether indoors or outdoors.

 - Be mindful of your language and conduct.
 Treat students with the same courtesy, care and respect as adult members of the school community, while at the same time avoid being overly familiar with students.
-Be aware that language and conduct appropriate in other settings may not be appropriate at our school.
+Be aware of using appropriate language and media, and conduct yourself in a suitable, respectful manner.

 - Request permission from an adult, not student, before taking photos and videos.
 Even when permission is granted, avoid close-ups or images that include student names and personal details.
 Do not post images on social media and delete images after use.